bengtmartensson/IrpTransmogrifier/README.md

             Print a possibly longer documentation for the present command.
           -h, -?, --help
             Print help for this command.
+          -l, --logging
+            Describe the logging related options only.
+            Default: false
           -c, --common, --options
             Describe the common options only.
             Default: false